 return 'ERROR: Invalid Username or Password.';

-Once the functions.php file is modified and uploaded back to the server using FTP we can go to our login screen and try to login with a correct username and incorrect password.
+Once the functions.php file is modified and uploaded back to the server using FTP we can go to our login screen and try to login with the correct username and incorrect password.

 So from now on, we will get a generic error message during failed login attempts.
 So it is not possible to guess if the username exists or not from the login hints screen.

 We have seen in the case of secure websites like banks that if we enter the wrong password multiple times, we will be locked out of the login for some time.
 But WordPress by itself does not have any such functionality to limit the number of incorrect login attempts.
 We can keep on trying different combinations of usernames and passwords and we will never get locked out.
 This is exactly how brute force attacks work.
 To make our WordPress login more secure, we can limit the maximum number of incorrect login attempts by a user.

 Now we can go to the settings page of this plugin.

 Here allowed retries field indicates the maximum failed retries with incorrect credentials.
 It is better to provide value like 4 or 5.
 The next field minutes lockout indicates the time for which the user should be locked out once the maximum failed try count is reached.
 The next field is for setting the lockout period after consecutive lockouts.

 This plugin also provides us the option to whitelist and blacklist certain IP addresses.
 We can add our IP to this whitelist so that we do not get locked out in the case of an unsuccessful login attempt.
 After entering the fields, click save options button at the bottom.
 Now let us go to the login screen and try to login with incorrect credentials.
 As we can see from the below image we get an error message with the remaining count